Banks v. Manchester

 Banks v.
+Manchester, 128 U.S. 244 (1888), was a United States Supreme Court ruling that dealt with copyright.

+Background

-Manchester, 128 U.S. 244 (1888), was a United States Supreme Court ruling dealing with copyright.
-In 1882, to facilitate the printing of records of the Supreme Court of Ohio, the state of Ohio passed a resolution to establish a copyright held by the Supreme Court of Ohio's court reporter and advertised a contract for printing copies of the records for Ohio by the lowest bidder in exchange for obtaining exclusive publishing rights for two years.
+In 1882, to facilitate the printing of records of the Supreme Court of Ohio, the State of Ohio passed a resolution to establish a copyright held by the Supreme Court of Ohio's court reporter and advertised a contract for the lowest bidder to print copies of the records for Ohio in exchange for obtaining exclusive publishing rights for two years.
 H. W. Derby & Company won the bidding war and assigned all their right and interest in the contract to Banks & Brothers.
 Banks then contracted the Capital Printing and Publishing Company to print the books.

-Banks proceeded to print various reports, among which included Bierce et al. v.
+Banks proceeded to print various reports such as Bierce et al. v.
 Bierce et al. and The Scioto Valley Railway Company v.
 McCoy.
-Although, for a time, exclusive to Banks's publications, G. L. Manchester published these cases in the American Law Journal, a periodical.
+Although for a time exclusive to Banks's publications, G. L. Manchester published the cases in the American Law Journal, a periodical.
 Banks sought to stop Manchester from printing the cases.
-Manchester refused because judges had authored the decisions; therefore, he claimed that Banks did not have a copyright.
-Banks's position was that the state's copyright, held by the court reporter E. L. De Witt and licensed to them, afforded them the exclusivity.
+Manchester refused because judges had authored the decisions and so he claimed that Banks did not have a copyright.
+Banks's position was that the state's copyright, which was held by court reporter E. L. De Witt and licensed to Banks & Brothers, afforded exclusivity.

+Decision

-The Court ruled that the State could not hold a copyright and affirmed its decision in Wheaton v.
+The Court ruled that the state could not hold a copyright and affirmed its decision in Wheaton v.
 Peters by stating "what a court or a judge thereof cannot confer on a reporter as the basis of a copyright in him, they cannot confer on any other person or on the state."